toxicdensity/RoutersploitTermux/README.md

 # Announcement

-I want to remove this script because I was too busy fix this.
-Maybe I will move the script to another account.
-So just wait till confirmation
+To fix additional errors.
+I try to update this script soon, so please wait and be patient :)

 # Installation